-8 Scriptures on the Faithfulness of God
+8 Bible Verses on the Faithfulness of God

 God is always faithful and dependable.
 He cannot lie and will never break a promise.
 His faithfulness is displayed throughout the Bible and is still testified to by people today.
+Below are passages from the Bible that refer to God’s trustworthiness, loyalty and faithfulness.
+Each verse is quoted then followed by a brief comment.

 Bible Verses on the Faithfulness of God